About the Graduate School for Interdisciplinary Studies

 - learn across subject boundaries and expand your knowledge base, allowing you to maximise the intellectual and professional value of your time at St Andrews

-- develop and apply practical skills relevant to academic and professional contexts and enhancing your employability
+- develop and apply practical skills relevant to academic and professional contexts, enhancing your employability

 - explore a topic in depth and demonstrate your ability to plan and manage academically rigorous research

-- benefit from being part of a vibrant and welcoming postgraduate community and a Graduate School that is wholly focussed on understanding and meeting the needs of Masters students
+- benefit from being part of a vibrant and welcoming postgraduate community and a Graduate School that is wholly focused on understanding and meeting the needs of Masters students.

 Learn across subject boundaries

 Interdisciplinary learning is at the heart of the Graduate School and its programmes.
 You will be encouraged to develop a more rounded, interdisciplinary understanding of contemporary debates and professional practice and to use ideas from different disciplines to illuminate your studies.

 Graduate School programmes draw on concepts and methodologies from the humanities, the social sciences, and the physical and life sciences.
 Subject experts from across the University lead seminars on core modules providing different disciplinary perspectives on key topics.